- Division:Scholarly and Professional Studies

 Tim Page is a professor at both the Thornton School of Music and the Annenberg School for Communication and Journalism at the University of Southern California.

-Page won the Pulitzer Prize for criticism in 1997 for his writings about music in The Washington Post, where he has held the position of chief classical music critic since 1995.
-Prior to coming to the Post, he served as the chief music critic for Newsday and as a music and cultural writer for The New York Times.
-During his years in New York, he was the host of an afternoon program on WNYC-FM that broadcast interviews with hundreds of composers and musicians, including Aaron Copland, Virgil Thomson, Dizzy Gillespie, Philip Glass, Meredith Monk and Steve Reich.
+Page won the Pulitzer Prize for criticism in 1997 for his writings about music in The Washington Post, where he was the chief music critic from 1995-1999 and 2001-2007.
+Before that, he served as the chief music critic for Newsday and as a music and cultural writer for The New York Times.
+During his years in New York, he was the host of an afternoon program on WNYC-FM that broadcast interviews with hundreds of composers and musicians, including Aaron Copland, Elliott Carter, Dizzy Gillespie, Philip Glass, Meredith Monk and Steve Reich.
+Many of these are now available on-line.
 An interview with Glenn Gould, comparing the pianist’s two versions of Bach’s Goldberg Variations, was released as part of a three-CD set entitled A State of Wonder in 2002 that became a surprise best-seller.
+Page was a finalist for a Grammy Award for his liner notes for the recording.

 In 1993, Page conceived and then served as the first executive producer for BMG Catalyst, a short-lived record label devoted to new and unusual music.
 Projects included “Spiked,” an album of music by Spike Jones with liner notes by Thomas Pynchon; “Memento Bittersweet,” an album of music by Chris DeBlasio, Kevin Oldham, Lee Gannon and other HIV-positive composers; “Night of the Mayas,” the first CD devoted entirely to orchestral works by Silvestre Revueltas, Mexico’s leading composer; two solo recital discs by violinist Maria Bachmann and several others.
 Page has also produced concerts at venues ranging from Carnegie Hall to New York’s once-infamous Mudd Club.
 From 1999 to 2001, he was the artistic advisor and creative chair for the St. Louis Symphony Orchestra.

 His books include The Glenn Gould Reader (Alfred A. Knopf, 1984), Selected Letters of Virgil Thomson (Summit, 1988), William Kapell: A Documentary Life History of the American Pianist (IPAM, 1992), Music From The Road: Views and Reviews 1978 – 1992, an anthology of previously published work (Oxford University Press, 1992), The Unknown Sigrid Undset (Steerforth, 2001), and Tim Page on Music (Amadeus Press, 2002).
-Page was born with Asperger’s Syndrome, and is currently writing a memoir of his experience with the condition for Doubleday, to be published in 2009.
+He is the author of the official history of Carnegie Hall (“Carnegie Hall Treasures” 2011) and a memoir of his childhood, “Parallel Play” (2009).
+He is the biographer of the American novelist Dawn Powell and also collected her diaries, letters, short-stories and plays for publication.